When it comes to baby sleep habits and sleep training, I’ve been through my fair share.

 Always soothe your baby when he or she is upset.

 One of the reasons parents steer clear of any sleep tips is they fear the source will recommend cry it out.
 Always console your baby and then try to set your baby down to fall asleep again.
-For great resources on baby sleep, I highly recommend The No-Cry Sleep Solution for Infants and The Baby Whisperer.
+For great resources on baby sleep, I highly recommend The No-Cry Sleep Solution for Infants, The Baby Whisperer and Susan Urban’s Hold with Love technique featured in her book, How to Teach a Baby to Fall Asleep Alone.

 Above all, forgive yourself and listen to your gut.